tzing/tugboat/docs/index.rst

    tugboat whalesay.yaml

-This will output a list of issues found in the manifest:
+This will output the following:

 .. code-block:: none